andrewenoble-org/aws-cdk-demo/README.rst

       $ git clone https://github.com/andrewenoble-org/aws-cdk-demo.git

 #.
-Within the cloned repository, build a Development Environment `Docker` image and
+Within the cloned repository, build a Development Environment :code:`Docker` image
-   deploy a Development Environment `Docker` container
+   and deploy a Development Environment :code:`Docker` container

    ```bash
    make build && make run
    ```

-   Note: `make run` may fail if another Docker container is using the `8888` port on the host machine.
-If so, edit the Makefile, changing `8888:8888` to `8889:8888` or similar.
+   Note: :code:`make run` may fail if another Docker container is using the :code:`8888` port on the host machine.
+If so, edit the Makefile, changing :code:`8888:8888` to :code:`8889:8888` or similar.

 #.
-Open `VSCode`, install
+Open :code:`VSCode`, install
    [Docker Extension](https://code.visualstudio.com/docs/containers/overview),
-   and follow the `Docker Extension` instructions to Attach a `VSCode` Window to your Docker container
+   and follow the :code:`Docker Extension` instructions to Attach a :code:`VSCode` Window to your Docker container

 #.
-Click on the blue `Open Folder` button, and navigate at the top of the `VSCode`
+Click on the blue :code:`Open Folder` button, and navigate at the top of the
-   window to the `/home/project` directory.
+   :code:`VSCode` window to the :code:`/home/project` directory.
 This is the containerized Development Environment working directory

 #.
-Ensure that your `.aws` folder containing `config` and `credentials` files is
+Ensure that your :code:`.aws` folder containing :code:`config` and
-   in the `/home/project` working directory.
-You can create the `.aws` folder by running `aws configure`
+   :code:`credentials` files is in the :code:`/home/project` working directory.
+You can create the :code:`.aws` folder by running :code:`aws configure`

 #.
+Ensure that :code:`cdk bootstrap` has already been run for your chosen AWS Account and
+   Region configuration.
+If so, in the AWS Cloud Formation console, you should See the code:`CDKToolkit` stack.

-Open a `VSCode` terminal, deploy the `hello-constructs-stack` app to your
+#.
+Open a :code:`VSCode` terminal, deploy the :code:`hello-constructs-stack` app to
-   AWS account
+   your AWS account

    ```bash
    cd aws_cdk_demo && cdk deploy